andrey123h/Slack-Grocery-Bot/README.md

 ![GrocFriend](https://github.com/user-attachments/assets/940dce17-7b59-4ded-b9af-60a8b8661b5f)

-## In this project, I deliberately chose to build my Slack integration with plain Spring MVC instead of using the Bolt framework, so I could dive deep into the underlying HTTP mechanics, REST controllers, middleware and etc.
+## In this project, I deliberately chose to build my Slack integration with plain Spring MVC instead of using the Bolt framework, so I could dive deep into the underlying HTTP mechanics, REST controllers, middleware and many other important concepts with which I gained hands-on experience.

 ### Funcullality:
 - Opens a new thread (Monday morning) in a designated “orders” channel with simple ordering instructions.